Handforth Parish Council meeting descends into another round of chaos | ITV News

 The reunion, which did not include former star Jackie Weaver because the council's usual clerk, Ashley Dawson, returned, was watched live by more than 3,000 people on YouTube - with many more also joining the conference call directly.

+Wednesday's meeting included a number of references to the December event, with many members of the public joining proceedings with laughter and cat-calls such as "read the standing orders, read them and understand them".

+Some members of the public could be seen smoking and drinking alcohol on the Zoom call, with one shielding their face with a large safari hat.

-Tensions from the previous meeting continued with councillor John Smith clashing with chairman Brian Tolver over the fiery events in December.
+Tensions from the previous meeting continued into this edition, with councillor John Smith clashing with chairman Brian Tolver over the fiery events in December.

 Mr Smith offered a lengthy defence of Ms Weaver, who had been running the meeting "illegally" in December, according to Mr Tolver.